Helping and Holding Onto Your Sanity

 There are ways to live better with a depressed individual:

 A routine: Besides therapy and medications, the best way to keep your own sanity is through a routine.
 Routines can help pull depressed people out of the normal funk they experience day in and day out.

 Autopilot isn’t always a bad thing.
-A routine sets a person up to do somerhing even when they don’t feel like it.
+A routine sets a person up to do something even when they don’t feel like it.

-They can still participate in life and everyday activities, because their internal clock is anticipating certain events and energy levels at certain times.
-They don't have to wait for something to be appealing or motivating, because that may not happen easily with someone who is depressed.
+They can still participate in life and everyday activities because their internal clock can anticipate certain events and energy levels at certain times.
+They don't have to wait for something to be appealing or motivating because that may not happen easily with someone who is depressed.